Spring into action

 Get to the gardens

 It doesn’t have to be all about ham and pudding on December 25.
 But while many of the city’s restaurants, cafes and bars will be closed, we’ve put together a guide of those staying open.
-Our pick?
-Treat yourself to a tongue-tingling Sichuan feast; there’s all sorts of grilled goodness at Chef David in the CBD, and steaming pots of malatang broth at David’s Hot Pot in the CBD, Doncaster and Point Cook.

 Walk it out

 Want to get your blood pumping and get back to nature simultaneously?
 Do it without even leaving the city by tackling one of these three walking trails – one meanders through patches of native forest; another runs along clifftops, above sandy beaches and past rockpools; and they’re all less than 40 minutes’ drive from the CBD.
 Too close to home?
 Break the shackles of the city with these walks near Melbourne; find a rugged beach-to-beach track, climb a spectacular rocky escarpment or amble to a stunning rock pool for a refreshing dip.
+There’s also the 1000 Steps – a day-tripper favourite that traverses through the luscious forest of the Dandenong Ranges.

 On the big screen